Hamburg, South Carolina: After the Civil War

 Following the war, Hamburg was repopulated and governed by freedmen, starting with Prince Rivers; Samuel J. Lee, a free man before the war, who was elected as the speaker of the House and was the first black man admitted to the South Carolina Bar; and Charles D. Hayne, a freeman from an elite Charleston family.
 These three men were founders of Aiken County.
 They began to redevelop Hamburg, attracting freedmen.
 To celebrate Aiken County's 125th anniversary, a stone-and-bronze marker was installed at the county courthouse.
 Rivers, Hayne and Leeld are listed as founders but their race is not indicated.

 After the deaths and damage in the Hamburg Massacre of July 8, 1876, the town declined for good.
 Augusta began construction of a river levee after a 1911 flood, but Hamburg remained unprotected.
 Particularly disastrous floods finally forced out the last residents in 1929.

 Geography

-Occasionally styled as Hamburgh (especially after The War), the town was named after Shultz's home town in Germany.
+Occasionally styled as Hamburgh (especially after the American Civil War), the town was named after Shultz's home town in Germany.
 It was located at 33.4799°N, 81.9579°W directly across the Savannah River from Augusta, Georgia.
 Population at its peak in the 1840s reached 2,500 (Haskel 1843:257), and exceeded 1,000 in the 1870s.
 For the most part the town was on the Savannah River floodplain.
+The town was originally accessible by a stagecoach road starting at the Edgefield County Courthouse, and later by the Edgefield and Hamburg Plank Road.

 Under protection of the Clarks Hill Dam and Lake, adjacent North Augusta has begun to develop on the grounds of old Hamburg.